janvda/node-red-doorbell/README.md

 # 3. publishing the image
 docker login
 docker images

+# replace 7c2 in next command by the first characters of the IMAGE ID you have built in step 2
+# replace 0.1.1 in following command by new version number
 docker tag 7c2 janvda/doorbell:0.1.1
 docker push janvda/doorbell:0.1.1
 docker tag janvda/doorbell:0.1.1 janvda/doorbell:latest